Starships in TOS and TOS Remastered

 Nearly all of them were recreated

 digitally from scratch.
-With some exceptions, notably the Enterprise and her shuttles, many were extensively altered compared to the TOS look.
+With some exceptions, notably the Enterprise and her shuttles, many were altered compared to the TOS look.

 Our article shows all starships and other spacecrafts and stations that appeared in TOS, and how these were redone for TOS Remastered.

 They are usually listed chronologically, in the order of their appearance in TOS.
-Our screen caps depict corresponding shots of TOS and

 vessels.